archalshiba/civil-calculation-space/README.md

-# Civil Calculation World - Professional Development Plan
+# Civil Calculation Space - Professional Development Plan

 ## 1. Project Overview

-**Civil Calculation World** is a professional-grade engineering application designed for civil and structural engineers.
+**Civil Calculation Space** is a professional-grade engineering application designed for civil and structural engineers.
 It provides a comprehensive suite of tools for calculating building material quantities and specifying structural reinforcement.

 Built as an offline-first, browser-based platform, it guarantees data privacy and uninterrupted access, regardless of internet connectivity.
 Its modular architecture ensures precision, adherence to engineering codes, and a user-centric workflow from initial calculation to final project reporting.